 As an Amazon Associate I earn from qualifying purchases.

-While eBay didn’t leave us with any money for rent, they did leave us with lots of questions.
+eBay might not have left us with any money for rent, they did leave us with lots of questions.
 Namely, what percentage does eBay take in fees?
 Like, really?

 Now that we’ve been around for longer, we understand that our situation was not unique.
 Many first time sellers (or experienced sellers trying to expand their operations) are shocked by the amount that eBay charges for selling on their platform.
 In order to fully understand eBay fees (and avoid suspensions, bans, etc.) we’ll need to pick through the nitty-gritty that isn’t on eBay’s front page.
 So let’s get into it!